myarotskaya/architecture-center/docs/data/concepts/semantic-modeling.md

 # Semantic modeling

 A semantic data model is a conceptual model that describes the meaning of the data elements it contains.
-Organizations often have their own terms for things, sometimes with synonyms, or even different meanings the same term.
-For example, an inventory database might track a piece of equipment with an asset Id and a serial number, but a sales database might refer to the serial number as the asset Id.
-There is no simple way to relate these values without a model that can describes the relationship.
-Semantic modeling makes it easier for end users to query data by providing a level of abstraction, so that users don't need to know the underlying data structure and how aggregates and joins are formed.
+Organizations often have their own terms for things, sometimes with synonyms, or even different meanings for the same term.
+For example, an inventory database might track a piece of equipment with an asset ID and a serial number, but a sales database might refer to the serial number as the asset ID.
+There is no simple way to relate these values without a model that describes the relationship.

+Semantic modeling provides a level of abstraction over the database schema, so that users don't need to know the underlying data structures.
+That makes is easier for end users to query data without performing aggregates and joins over the underlying schema.
 Also, usually columns are renamed to more business user-friendly names, so that the context and meaning of the data are more obvious.

 Semantic modeling is predominately used for read-heavy scenarios, such as analytics and business intelligence (OLAP), as opposed to more write-heavy transactional data processing (OLTP).
 This is mostly due to the nature of a typical semantic layer, where aggregation behaviors are set so that reporting tools display them properly, business logic and calculations are defined, time-oriented calculations are included, and often data is integrated from multiple sources.
-Traditionally, the semantic layer is placed over top of a data warehouse for these reasons.
+Traditionally, the semantic layer is placed over a data warehouse for these reasons.

 ![Example diagram of a semantic layer between a data warehouse and a reporting tool](./images/semantic-modeling.png)